ijmccallum/mountains/README.md

-In total there are 544 routes form walk the highlands that hit som ekind of summit.
+In total there are 544 routes form walk the highlands that hit some kind of summit.
-Each is graded between 1 and 5.
+Each route is graded between 1 and 5.
-Below is a count of these summiting routes split between the type of summit hit and their grade.
+Below is a count of these summiting routes split between the type of summit hit and the route grade.
-Note there are a bunch of routes that hit multiple summits which can be of different types.
+Note there are a bunch of routes that hit multiple summits (frequently different types).
 If a route hits 1 Munro and 1 Corbett it'll be included in the Munro count _and_ the Corbett count.
 If a route hits 2 Munros it'll only be counted once in the Munro count.
 So these numbers don't reflect the total number of summits, just the number of routes.
 Enjoy!